krruzic/TurtleFaucet/README.md

 Quickly thrown together faucet.
-Currently set to give out 10TRTLs a pop.
+Currently set to give out 1 TRTL a pop.
 Limiting is set to 3 per day.